Avdelningen för penningpolitik

 "Skill loss, job mismatch and the slow recovery from the Great Recession" (with Andreas Westermark)

-“Macroeconomic implications of migration” (with Conny Olovsson and Andreas Westermark)
+“Dynamic macroeconomic implications of migration” (with Conny Olovsson and Andreas Westermark)

 American Economic Review, Quarterly Journal of Economics, Review of Economics and Statistics, Journal of the European Economic Association, Journal of Monetary Economics, Journal of Economic Theory, AEJ Macroeconomics, Journal of Economic Dynamics and Control, Journal of Financial Stability, Review of Economic Dynamics, Journal of Money, Credit, and Banking, Macroeconomic Dynamics, Journal of Macroeconomics, Economic Inquiry, Scandinavian Journal of Economics, Computational Economics, B.E.
 Journal of Macroeconomics, Economics Letters, Applied Economics Quarterly, Manchester School.